Cable Deprivation Study Shows People Are Attached to Their TVs; Streaming Devices Have Issues to Overcome

 At the 2011 TVNext event, we presented the results from an experiment that left five Boston-area families without cable TV for a week but equipped with a “connected TV” device.

 Five families across demos, some with children, cable subscribers, 16hrs+/wk TV viewers.
 No cable for a week; instead have to use one of the devices we gave them: Roku, Boxee, Xbox360, AppleTV and GoogleTV.
-Holiday week and snowed heavily, too.
-Left them Flip cams to record interactions.
+Holiday week with heavy snow.
+Left Flip cams for participants to record interactions.
 Compensated for participation.

-8. Lots of technical glitches that might have to do with people's home wireless networks, but they get blamed on the devices.
+- There were lots of technical glitches that might have had to do with people's home wireless networks, but they got blamed on the devices.
 Having to authorize services on devices was also annoying.

 By the nature of our work, we are heavy consumers of all media, including television.
 Many of us are also owners and enthusiastic users of the “connected TV” devices, including the ones we tested.
 At the same time, we understand that we are in a minority when it comes to our own media consumption habits.